 Using Psychology, this time, not wood.

-Grandma loosed her well known rage,
+Grandma loosed on me, her well known rage,

-She let me know the score,
+She let me know her Anger, and the 'Score,'

 As I came, I'd leave, naked in that gauge,